 emsdk install tot emsdk activate tot

 You can use these emsdk-provided binaries with a checkout of the core Emscripten repository, simply by calling

 If you do want to contribute to LLVM or Binaryen, or to test modifications to them, you can build them from source.

 Aside from the Emscripten repo, the other codebases of interest are LLVM and Binaryen, which Emscripten invokes, and have their own repos.

-Patches should be submitted as pull requests to the incoming branch.
+Patches should be submitted as pull requests to the master branch.

 When submitting patches, please: